pinalnikhil/dsc-phase-1-project/README.md

 Now, let start with new ideas

-## Project Aganda
+## Project Overview

-In this project will going to see what kind of movie people like to see, Romantic, comedy, suspicious or creatures.
+In This project we will analyzes movie data that will help us to take three different decisions to helped Microsoft with its journey to creating a new movie studio.
+To create any movie genres is the one of the most important part, Genres are categories for films, in other world you can say- is a combination of two genres like Comedy-Romantic, Sci-fi, ect.
+This analysis of the movie industry allowed me to make an informed decision about what kind of content we use for more views and TRP.
+What Microsoft should strive for when comparing their budget to their global gross.
+The runtime for each of Microsoft's movies, and finally.
+Microsoft can make the most of our well-informed choices to increase the likelihood that a movie will be a success.
-### Business solution
+### Business Problem

-To create any movie genres is the one of the most important part.
-Genres are categories for films, in other world you can say- is a combination of two genres like Comedy-Romantic, Sci-fi, ect.
-For example if we want to create any movie, you have to have male and female, hero and villain, love and fighting(they probably have different ideas about life).
-Now if we want to start new studio we have to have some idea about movie content.
-EX, Romantic, comedy, suspicious or creatures.
-To see which one is populer let's see my analysis:
+Microsoft has decided to enter into the film industry and wants to start producing their own films and they want some advice.
+This analysis aims to help Microsoft make infromed decisions about how they should approach this new venture.

 ### The Data
 For starting I uses item based filtering for making recommendation for movie.